abraia/abraia-multiple/README.md

 ## Remove unwanted objects

 Directly remove unwanted objects in images and photos locally.
+Just click on the object and press the "spacebar" to automatically select and delete the object from the image.
+Finally, press "s" to save the final image.

 ```python
 from abraia.utils import load_image, Sketcher